L-C-game/Portfolio-2021-Demo-2D-Platformer/README.md

 - To create a simple 2D game that implements the State Design Pattern as the Player's FSM.

 ## General Information
-"Zool in DemoLand" is a 2D platformer, the game consists of a title state, play state and gameover state.
+"Zool in DemoLand" is a 2D platformer, the game consists of a title state, play state, win state and gameover state.

 The player's FSM was created using the State design pattern and Meyer's singleton to ensure that there was only a single instance of each state.